CloudLabsAI-Azure/Azure-Well-Architected-Framework/04-Exercise-4-Reliability.md

    ![](./media/reliability-15.png)

-3. Select a Recovery Point to which to fail over.
-You can use one of the following options:
+3. d

-* Latest processed: This option fails over all VMs in the plan to the latest recovery point processed by Site Recovery.
-To see the latest recovery point for a specific VM, check Latest Recovery Points in the VM settings.
+* Choose a Recovery Point: Select **Latest processed (low RTO)** from the drop down.
+This option fails over all VMs in the plan to the latest recovery point processed by Site Recovery.
 This option provides a low RTO (Recovery Time Objective), because no time is spent processing unprocessed data.
-* Latest app-consistent: This option fails over all the VMs in the plan to the latest application-consistent recovery point processed by Site Recovery.
-To see the latest recovery point for a specific VM, check Latest Recovery Points in the VM settings.
-* Latest: This option first processes all the data that has been sent to Site Recovery service, to create a recovery point for each VM before failing over to it.
-This option provides the lowest RPO (Recovery Point Objective), because the VM created after failover will have all the data replicated to Site Recovery when the failover was triggered.
-* Latest multi-VM processed: This option is available for recovery plans with one or more VMs that have multi-VM consistency enabled.
-VMs with the setting enabled fail over to the latest common multi-VM consistent recovery point.
-Other VMs fail over to the latest processed recovery point.
-* Latest multi-VM app-consistent: This option is available for recovery plans with one or more VMs that have multi-VM consistency enabled.
-VMs that are part of a replication group fail over to the latest common multi-VM application-consistent recovery point.
-Other VMs fail over to their latest application-consistent recovery point.
-* Custom: Use this option to fail over a specific VM to a particular recovery point.

 3. Select an Azure virtual network in which test VMs will be created.